MLWALK3R/Automatic-dnsmasq-update/README.md

 Automatic-dnsmasq-update

 This script will auto update your list for pgl.yoyo.org.

+If you find any errors, please submit a pull request so we can get it sorted out.

 ========================
 Make sure you are running as root & have curl installed, this script will install a cron to run every monday.